-- in good academic standing and no history of relevant academic or non-academic misconduct*
+- be in good academic standing and no history of relevant academic or non-academic misconduct*

-- must have a passport valid for international travel 6 months past the return date.
+- have a passport valid for international travel six months past the return date.

 Where can you go?

-Every year, field schools of the next academic year are announced in the summer before.
-Go to an info night to learn more about the itinerary, academic course, learning outcomes, fees, and meet the field school leaders.
+Field schools for an upcoming academic year are announced one year before they take place.
+Go to an info session to learn more about the itinerary, academic courses, learning outcomes, fees, and meet the field school instructors.